In this interview, the CEO of MakerDAO, Rune Christensen, talks about tokenomics of MakerDAO, its use cases, future of the project, and much more!

-And so in multi-collateral, once we have access to high-quality collateral, and even when we have access to, for instance, other stablecoins as collateral, it’ll really be possible to meet really massive amount of demand.
-Bond market for instance, it’s enormous, it’s trillions – you could easily meet hundreds of billions of dollars demand just using bonds as collateral.
-There’s also stocks and commodities, real estate, there’s just so many different types of assets out there.
+And so in multi-collateral, once we have access to high-quality collateral, and even when we have access to, for instance, other stablecoins as collateral, it’ll really be possible to meet the really massive amount of demand.
+The bond market, for instance, it’s enormous, it’s trillions – you could easily meet hundreds of billions of dollars demand just using bonds as collateral.
+There’s also stocks and commodities, real estate, there are just so many different types of assets out there.
 There’s a rush to tokenize assets, there’s a trend of tokenization of everything.
 It looks like it’s pretty good timing, it really looks like it’s gonna match pretty well with how we expect the adoption of Dai will grow.
 And ultimately the system itself will regulate this, because it’ll basically be the case that if there’s too much demand for Dai and everybody wants to hold Dai, or when the stablecoin use case is just so big that the system is lacking collateral, the interest rate goes down and that would mean that generating Dai and using CDPs will be the cheapest way to unlock the value of your assets, so it will incentivize people in the traditional system to actually start moving their assets out to the blockchain and to look into CDPs, locking their assets and generating Dai.
 That’s a way to borrow money out of those funds.
 So it just automatically balances it through modifying your interest rate.

 11. You’ve mentioned a partnership with DigiX, an asset-backed stablecoin backed by gold.
 Aren’t you afraid this will bring centralisation to the MakerDAO’s ecosystem?

-R: What we’re getting at here is this hyper anarchist vision of a future, where everything is on the blockchain, like the whole world is decentralized.
+R: What we’re getting at here is this hyper anarchist vision of a future, where everything is on the blockchain like the whole world is decentralized.
 It’s fundamentally impossible, because value only exists in the real world, most of the time.
-There’s a few examples of where you can create this true decentralized value in the form of reputation, something like the reputation on Ethereum, like the Ethereum stakers being able to guard the network, or reputation of the Oracles in the Augur Network.
+There are a few examples of where you can create this true decentralized value in the form of reputation, something like the reputation on Ethereum, like the Ethereum stakers being able to guard the network, or reputation of the Oracles in the Augur Network.
 But in almost all other cases it’s always based on some sort of real value in the real world, or based on some sort of team delivering some sort of value to the network.
-So in the end we have to rely on the existing infrastructure.
+So, in the end, we have to rely on the existing infrastructure.
 We need laws and we need legal claims to be able to actually enforce claims about various stuff, but what we can still do in this paradigm is we can have diversification.
 So instead of relying on just one legal system and one legal claim, which is how the current banking system works.
 There’s one bank having money, one bank in one country, with one guy promising you the money, and then one government like saying this bank is legit.
 What Maker will do, is draw on all 200 countries, 200 different legal systems and hundreds of banks.
-As many different counter parties as is feasible to add to the system.
-If you look at each individual IOU in the system, each individual asset in the system, that asset may be centralised and rely on a central counter party and rely on a legal system but the system will be set up so that if one if you look at one particular counter party, it doesn’t matter if this one defaults or if it is a scam, because that’s basically dealt with through risk management.
+As many different counterparties as is feasible to add to the system.
+If you look at each individual IOU in the system, each individual asset in the system, that asset may be centralised and rely on a central counterparty and rely on a legal system but the system will be set up so that if one if you look at one particular counterparty, it doesn’t matter if this one defaults or if it is a scam, because that’s basically dealt with through risk management.
 So the system actually assumes that a portion of the value system also maybe isn’t there right and will have to be covered by the system itself, and that’s then compensated through the stability fee, that’s the risk management.
 Ultimately, what you get is that we actually take centralization and turn it into decentralization.
 And arguably that’s also how ultimately Bitcoin blockchain works in general.
 Because you still have a finite number of nodes, but you just have so many that are spread all out so much all over the world that ultimately you can trust it.

 I: So you get all the benefits of centralization, but diversification actually dilutes the risk of it.